 Depression is highly treatable, but less than half of those affected receive appropriate care.
 That’s especially true for one type of depression, called dysthymia, also known as persistent depressive disorder.

 Dysthymia typically involves milder and fewer symptoms than major depressive disorders but lasts longer.
+So are you suffering from dysthymia?

 A diagnosis for an adult depends on having a depressed mood most of the time for at least two years, along with related symptoms serious enough to interfere with their quality of life.